5T33Z0/Clover-Crate/GUI/README.md

 ### Tool (To do)

 ### CustomIcons
-Enabling this key will load the icon from the of the partition itself, instead of using the icon defined by the theme.
-It has to be located in the root of the volume and has to be this file: `VolumeIcon.icns`.
-You can assign your own icons to each volume, and you can use different icons for different volumes.
+Enabling this key will use custom disk icons stored in in the root folder of the volumes  themselved, instead of using the disk icon from a theme.
+It is this file: `.VolumeIcon.icns` which is a hidden file.
+To show all files in Finder, use:

+`defaults write com.apple.finder AppleShowAllFiles TRUE && killall Finder`

+After you're done with your changes, set it to `FALSE` again:

+`defaults write com.apple.finder AppleShowAllFiles FALSE && killall Finder`

 ### EmbeddedThemeType
 Select between `Dark` and `Light` variant of the embedded themee.
 If left unset, the variants are picked based by the real time clock – light during the day, dark at night.
 Introduced in r4773.